Miles-long lines, the kindness of strangers, an uncertain future: Scenes from the Ukraine-Poland border

 “I can’t feel my feet anymore.
 I think they are frozen,” said Olga Balaban, 26, who came on her own after making the wrenching decision to leave behind her parents, who refused to leave.

-Maksym Kozytskyy, the head of the Lviv’s state administration, said there were 30,000 people waiting outside or in their cars for as long as three days at the region’s train stations and six border crossings with Poland.
+Maksym Kozytskyy, the head of the Lviv state administration, said there were 30,000 people waiting outside or in their cars for as long as three days at the region’s train stations and six border crossings with Poland.
 The state’s emergency services set up tents, with snow falling on Sunday night.

 “For three days, I didn’t eat a single bite of food, only water,” said Somnath Gaud, 22, a Nepalese citizen who was studying hotel management in Kyiv.
 Not only did he not eat, but also he didn’t sleep.
 He stayed standing for most of three nights, he recounted on Sunday morning, after finally crossing into Poland, where he devoured a pack of biscuits.
 “If I slept, I would have lost my place in line.”